UoB-COMSM0110/2024-group-6/README.md

 ## Think Aloud

-task 1 - game character movments, found issues in the sense that the character dies and also goes off the screen. task 2 - pipes creation, need to create pipes. feedback of  a participant:
+task 1 - game character movements, found issues in the sense that the character dies and also goes off the screen. task 2 - pipes creation, need to create pipes. feedback of  a participant: